hl2/hl2.dev/content/docs/hl2-panorama/authentication/index.md

 ## Generate an API key

-To generate an API Key you must be an `owner` of the organization you want to generate an API key for.
-The API key can be generated through the WEB interface in the organization’s settings page.
+To generate an API Key you must be an `owner` of the organization you want to generate a key for.
+The API key can be generated through the web interface in the organization settings page.

 {{< page-resource "screen-1.png" >}}

-Once the API key is generated you must keep it secret and remember it because it will not be possible to retrieve it.
+Once the API key is generated you must keep it secret and store it because it will not be possible to retrieve it later.

 {{< page-resource "screen-2.png" >}}

 ## Revoke an API key

-To revoke an API Key you must be an `owner` of the organization you want to revoke the API key for.
-Keys can be revoked independently or all at once by an organization.
+To revoke an API Key you must be an `owner` of the key's organization.
+Keys can be revoked independently or all at once.

 {{< page-resource "screen-3.png" >}}